We seem to be moving into a period of crisis that will put unusual burdens on leaders.

-The reader can pick his or her most likely scenarios for the future.
+The reader can pick their most likely scenarios for the future.
 Mine reflect the insolvency of major governments and with it sovereign debt default, currency fluctuation, and the painful end of the entitlement state; social strife, both domestic and foreign; the loss of credibility by many of our cultural elites and institutions; and the results of the corruption of our political class.
-War, technological, or other unforeseen events could easily create new and greater stresses.
+War, technological, or other unforeseen events could easily create new and more significant stresses.

 Some readers will reject aspects of my scenarios, but most of us can agree on at least one point — that our organizations, whether public or private, will experience a degree of crisis and restructuring not seen in many decades.
 The challenge of leadership and the social cost of ineffective leadership will be magnified.
 This could put all aspects of leadership at risk; to be successful, leaders will need to find a way to act with wisdom and courage in the face of fear and uncertainty, maintain and reinforce moral and relational values despite the temptations to do otherwise, and provide hope and meaning to potentially dispirited organizations.